Chinese county restricts travel as Beijing races to contain virus

-Essential service vehicles will be allowed into Anxin, about 150 kilometres (90 miles) from Beijing, while regular and government cars can enter and leave only if they have permission, state media said.
+Essential service vehicles are allowed into Anxin, about 150 kilometres (90 miles) from Beijing, while private and government cars can enter and leave only if they have permission, state media said.

 "I had wanted to get tested anyway, but my workplace said all mall staff must be tested," a 25-year-old shop assistant surnamed Pang told AFP as she lined up at the Workers' Stadium in central Beijing to be swabbed.